We can let circumstances rule us, or we can take charge and rule our lives from within. – Earl Nightingale

 Psychological rules form the foundations of each of your beliefs.
 You believe something because you have a certain set of rules that tell you that this “something” makes sense and is true.
 Therefore if the rule makes sense, then it only makes sense to believe that what you’re seeing and experiencing is the truth.

 Psychological rules often stem from the pain and pleasure response.
 Let’s say for instance that you come across a specific situation.
 Your brain will ask whether making a certain decision or taking a specific action will mean pain or pleasure.
 You then either decide to take action that helps you avoid pain, or to gain pleasure.
 Whatever you decide to do provides you with insight into the underlying hidden belief that is at the core of that particular psychological rule.

 Say for instance you have a sales call that you want to make to a potentially lucrative client.
-Making this call seems daunting and will be difficult, however you know that if you can secure this client that you could generate some very good revenue.
-You therefore look at this situation and see two options before you: You can either make this call, or you can instead procrastinate and put it off till tomorrow.
-The first option brings you pain, and the second options provides you with some pleasure and temporary relief.
+Making this call seems daunting and will be difficult, however, you know that if you can secure this client that you could generate some very good revenue.
+You, therefore, look at this situation and see two options before you: You can either make this call, or you can instead procrastinate and put it off until tomorrow.
+The first option brings you pain, and the second options provide you with some pleasure and temporary relief.
 You now think to yourself: